-Brazil is an enchanting country: its people are magical, their culture rich, and the natural history unrivaled.
+Brazil is an enchanting country: its people are magical, their culture-rich, and the natural history unrivaled.
 Most travelers already know about the Amazon rainforest and Rio de Janeiro’s spectacular beaches.
 But far fewer people know much about Brazilian culture.
 We’d like to therefore mention a few words about Brazil’s people, music, cuisine, sports and beach mentality.
-And while we’re at it, we’ll also address some do’s and dont’s!
+And while we’re at it, we’ll also address some do’s and don’ts!

 The People & their Love of Music

 Brazilians are famous for their warmth and unique ability to enjoy life to the fullest.
 Seemingly without provocation, they’ll begin singing and dancing with infectious enthusiasm.
 But Brazilian music extends far beyond festivities and samba: the music is sophisticated and varied.
 Brazil has provided the world with a varied and rich selection of music, including Samba, Bossa Nova, and Tropicalismo, a merging of Brazilian and African rhythms with traditional rock and roll.
 Brazil also has an exciting pop music scene known as MPB.
-Some of the country’s best loved artists include Caetano Velosa, Marisa Monte, Gilberto Gil, Gal Costa, and Tom Jobim, known for his Bossa Nova rendition of “The Girl from Ipanema.”
-For a small sample of classic Brazilian songs, try this link: http://www.buzzfeed.com/gabrielakruschewsky/23-classic-brazilian-songs-you-need-to-listen-to-right-now
+Some of the country’s best-loved artists include Caetano Velosa, Marisa Monte, Gilberto Gil, Gal Costa, and Tom Jobim, known for his Bossa Nova rendition of “The Girl from Ipanema.”
+For a small sample of classic Brazilian songs, try this link: https://www.buzzfeed.com/gabrielakruschewsky/23-classic-brazilian-songs-you-need-to-listen-to-right-now

 With the World Cup taking place in Brazil during June/July of 2014, it is no wonder the country has become a vacation destination for soccer fans from around the world.
 Games are found everywhere in the country, from the beaches to the stadiums.
 But the Brazilians’ fanaticism over soccer has been longstanding, and their passion has been rewarded with a record five World Cup championships and a brand of futbol known as “jogo bonito” (the beautiful game).
-In Brazil it is not enough for their national and domestic teams to win; they must also play an attacking style soccer that is exciting and visually pleasing.
+In Brazil it is not enough for their national and domestic teams to win; they must also play an attacking style of soccer that is exciting and visually pleasing.
 Brazilian soccer has thus gained fans from throughout the world.

-Love of soccer pervades all segments of Brazilian society and brings people together across class and racial lines.
+The love of soccer pervades all segments of Brazilian society and brings people together across class and racial lines.
 It is also serious business: offices typically close three hours before Brazil’s World Cup matches in order to give workers time to prepare for the game!
-And no wonder: with stars like Pele, Ronaldino, Neymar and a multitude of others displaying their eye-popping skills, why bother trying to work!
+And no wonder: with stars like Pele, Ronaldino, Neymar, and a multitude of others displaying their eye-popping skills, why bother trying to work!
 If the schedule works out, why not try to catch a game while exploring the country?

 The Importance of the Beach